School of Psychology

 Current work focuses upon

-· Developing and evaluating relationship enhancement programs for step-families,
+· Developing and evaluating programs for separated couples with children

 · Innovations to enhance the efficacy of couple therapy